rsizem2/tabular-playground-series/README.md

 * Compare synthetic data with the original data, perhaps using adversarial validation.
 * Experiment with feature engineering using domain knowledge, if possible.

+I ended up not submitting to this competition due to focusing my efforts on Advent of Code and exploring the original dataset.
+You can see my work on the original dataset [here](https://github.com/rsizem2/forest-cover-type-prediction) and my advent of code solutions [here](https://github.com/rsizem2/advent-of-code).

 ## TPS 11 - November

 [This month's competition](https://www.kaggle.com/c/tabular-playground-series-nov-2021/overview) is a binary classification problem involving a synthetic dataset with 100 numerical features and a binary target.